lzjever/cronnex/README.md

 Later on, I decided to make this project a serious one.

 Currently this emulator is under heavy development.
-Supporting on NES games is a WIP.
+Supporting NES games is a WIP.
 Developing the GUI is a WIP.